On the generalized Cheeger problem and an application to 2d strips: Preliminary properties

 In this first section, we give a list of well known properties of the classical Cheeger problem, and see how to generalize them for the $\alpha$-Cheeger problem; most of them will be straightforward generalizations.

 \begin{thm} Let us denote by $\C^1_\Omega$ a Cheeger set for $\Omega$ and by $h_1(\Omega)$ the infimum in~(\ref{chst}).
-Then, the following properties hold: \begin{itemize} \item[{\bf 1.}] The Cheeger problem is scale invariant while the Cheeger constant is not; \item[{\bf 2.}] The constrained boundary of any Cheeger set, i.e. $\partial \C^1_\Omega \cap \partial \Omega$, contains at least two points; \item[{\bf 3.}] The free boundary of any Cheeger set, i.e. $\partial \C^1_\Omega \cap \Omega$, is analytic possibly except for a closed singular set whose Hausdorff dimension does not exceed $n-8$; \item[{\bf 4.}] The mean curvature of the free boundary is constant at every regular point and, for $n=2$, it equals $h_1(\Omega)$; \item[{\bf 5.}] The free boundary of a Cheeger set meets $\partial\Omega$ only at regular points of $\partial \Omega$, and tangentially; \item[{\bf 6.}] A Cheeger set of $\Omega \subseteq \mathbb{R}^2$ can not have corners with an angle smaller than $\pi$; \item[{\bf 7.}] If a Cheeger set exists, then any of its connected components is also a Cheeger set; \item[{\bf 8.}] If $\Omega \subseteq \R^2$ is convex, then its Cheeger set is unique and convex; in particular, it is the union of all the balls of radius $1/h_1(\Omega)$ which are contained in $\Omega$; \item[{\bf 9.}] If $\Omega_1 \subseteq \Omega_2$ then $h_1(\Omega_1) \geq h_1(\Omega_2)$ but the strict inclusion does not imply the strict inequality. \end{itemize} \end{thm}
+Then, the following properties hold: \begin{itemize} \item[{\bf 1.}] The Cheeger problem is scale invariant while the Cheeger constant is not; more precisely, for any $t>0$, the Cheeger sets in $t\Omega$ are precisely the sets $tE$ for all the Cheeger sets $E$ in $\Omega$; consequently, $h(t\Omega)=t^{-1} h(\Omega)$; \item[{\bf 2.}] The constrained boundary of any Cheeger set, i.e. $\partial \C^1_\Omega \cap \partial \Omega$, contains at least two points; \item[{\bf 3.}] The free boundary of any Cheeger set, i.e. $\partial \C^1_\Omega \cap \Omega$, is analytic possibly except for a closed singular set whose Hausdorff dimension does not exceed $n-8$; \item[{\bf 4.}] The mean curvature of the free boundary is constant at every regular point and, for $n=2$, it equals $h_1(\Omega)$; \item[{\bf 5.}] The free boundary of a Cheeger set meets $\partial\Omega$ tangentially at the regular points of $\partial \Omega$: more precisely, if the boundary of a Cheeger set cointains a point $x\in\partial\Omega$ at which the normal vector to $\partial\Omega$ is defined, then also the normal vector to the Cheeger set is defined at $x$, and the two vectors coincide; \item[{\bf 6.}] A Cheeger set of $\Omega \subseteq \mathbb{R}^2$ can not have corners with an angle smaller than $\pi$; \item[{\bf 7.}] If a Cheeger set exists, then any of its connected components is also a Cheeger set; \item[{\bf 8.}] If $\Omega \subseteq \R^2$ is convex, then its Cheeger set is unique and convex; in particular, it is the union of all the balls of radius $1/h_1(\Omega)$ which are contained in $\Omega$; \item[{\bf 9.}] If $\Omega_1 \subseteq \Omega_2$ then $h_1(\Omega_1) \geq h_1(\Omega_2)$ but the strict inclusion does not imply the strict inequality. \end{itemize} \end{thm}

 All the previous properties are well known, a discussion can be found for instance in~\cite{LeoPra}.
 The only result of this section is the following, where we show that all the above properties generalize, with minor changes, to the case of the $\alpha$-Cheeger problem; in particular, a stronger version of $7.$ holds, while only a weaker version of $8.$ is true.
 We also add a couple of ``new'' properties, where we compare the Cheeger constants relative to different powers $\alpha_1$ and $\alpha_2$, which of course make no sense in the classical case.
 For the sake of shortness, here and in the rest of the paper we will always write $\C^\alpha_\Omega$ to denote an $\alpha$-Cheeger set in $\Omega$.